Hyundai i20: India (BI3)

-The i20 in its standard European configuration received 4 stars from Euro NCAP in 2021.
+Facelift

+The facelifted i20 was launched on 8 September 2023.
+The facelifted i20 N Line was also launched on 22 September 2023.

 i20 N

 A performance version called the i20 N was revealed for the European market in October 2020.
 It slots under the i30 N in the Hyundai N family.

-The i20 N is powered by a 1.6-liter turbocharged GDi engine mated to a 6-speed manual transmission.
+The i20 N is powered by a 1.6-liter turbocharged GDi engine mated to a 6-speed manual transmission with automatic rev matching.
 This engine has 201 hp and 275 Nm of torque.
 As the i20 N only weighs 1190 kg, it is able to accelerate from 0-100 km/h in a 6.2 seconds with a top speed of 230 km/h.

 Its engine delivers peak torque between 1,750 and 4,500 rpm and hits peak power between 5,500 and 6,000 rpm.
 The broad power band helps its acceleration performance throughout the mid and high-speed range.
-Although the Gamma engine is featured in other Hyundai models, for the i20 N it is equipped with a bespoke turbocharger and intercooler system.
+Although the Smartstream engine is featured in other Hyundai models, for the i20 N it is equipped with a bespoke turbocharger and intercooler system.

-Changes also include a reinforced the chassis at 12 different points, and a reinforced front domes and knuckles with distinct geometry for the suspension.
+Changes also include a mechanical limited-slip differential, a reinforced chassis at 12 different points, and a reinforced front domes and knuckles with distinct geometry for the torsion beam suspension.
 The camber has also been increased while a new sway bar, new springs, and new shock absorbers have been fitted.
-The brakes have also been enlarged.
+The brakes have also been enlarged, being 40mm larger than the base i20 brakes.

+Production of the i20 N has ceased for the European market starting from February 2024, and Hyundai N will only offer electric models in the region.
+Despite its discontinuation in Europe, the facelifted model of the i20 N is being prepared for export to the Australian market.